surniaulula/wpsso-rrssb/readme.txt

 = 8.3.0 =

-(2022/01/19) Renamed the Document SSO &gt; Share Buttons tab.
+(2022/01/19) Renamed the ".wpsso-rrssb-buttons-cta" CSS class to ".rrssb-buttons-cta".
+Renamed the Document SSO &gt; Share Buttons tab.
 Renamed the lib/abstracts/ folder and its classes.

 = 8.2.0 =